-If you haven’t chosen your candle wax type yet, use our swipe file in the Resource Library to help you pick one.
+If you haven’t chosen your candle wax type yet, use our swipe file in the Simple Living Library to help you pick one.
 And if you are not sure how much candle wax you’ll need, check out our easy candle wax calculator.

 4. Candle Burn Time